 A Nomination and Remuneration Committee, set up in 2003, now comprises entirely INEDs, namely, Prof. P.W.
 Liu (Chair of the Committee), Mr. Simon S.O.
 Ip and Mr. Martin C.K.
 Liao.
 Regular reviews of significant changes to the salary structure within the Group and the terms and conditions affecting Executive Board Members and senior management are conducted.
-The Committee met twice in 2020 to review, inter alia, the composition of Board Members and Board Members' remuneration.
+The Committee met once in 2021 to review, inter alia, the composition of Board Members and Board Members' remuneration.

-The terms of reference of the Committee contains the criteria and principles for nomination of Board Members.
+The terms of reference of the Committee contain the criteria and principles for nomination of Board Members.
 These criteria and principles are formally regarded as the nomination policy for Board Members.
-The terms of reference of the Committee can be accessed on both our website, under "Nomination and Remuneration Committee" in the "Corporate Governance" subsection of the "Investor Relations" section, and the website of HKEx.
+The terms of reference of the Committee can be accessed on both our website, under "Nomination and Remuneration Committee" in the "Corporate Governance" subsection of the "Investor Relations" section, and the website of HKEX.

-The major works performed by the Committee in 2020 include the following:
+The major works performed by the Committee in 2021 included the following:

-- a review of the Board Diversity Policy and its implementation; - a review of the structure, size and diversity of the Board; - an assessment of the independence of the INEDs; - recommendations to the Board on the appointment of Mr. Adriel Chan as Vice Chair; - recommendations to the Board on the selection of individuals nominated for directorship with reference to qualifications and related expertise; - recommendations to the Board on the re-election of retiring Board Members at the AGM; - recommendations to the Board on the Company's remuneration policy and structure for all Board Members and senior management; - the determination of remuneration packages for individual Executive Board Members and senior management, including benefits in kind, pension rights, and compensation payments; - recommendations to the Board on the remuneration of the NEDs and INEDs; and - a review of the Group's share option scheme and grant of share options.
+- a review of the Board Diversity Policy and its implementation; - · a review of the structure, size and diversity of the Board: - · an assessment of the independence of the INEDs; - · as part of the succession plan, identifying and making recommendations to the Board on the appointment of CFO Designate to succeed the existing CFO who would retire on March 1, 2022; - · recommendations to the Board on the selection of individuals nominated for directorship with reference to qualifications and related expertise; - · recommendations to the Board on the re-election of retiring Board Members at the AGM; - · recommendations to the Board on the Company's remuneration policy and structure for all Board Members and senior management; - · determination of remuneration packages for individual Executive Board Members and senior management, including benefits in kind, pension rights, and compensation payments; and - recommendations to the Board on the remuneration of the NEDs and INEDs.